Sponsored Transactions Smart Contract#

 Note

-The commands in this section have to be executed from the ./examples/cis3-nft-sponsored-txs folder where the Cargo.toml
+The commands in this section have to be executed from the ./examples/cis3-nft-sponsored-txs folder where the Cargo.toml file is defined for this project.

 Run the test cases to confirm that they pass before you start modifying the code: